tnewcombe/Group-6/README.md

 ## Sprint 1 (30/10/19 - 6/11/19)

 - Create a Command Line Menu
-- Implement APIs for F1, weather and news
+- Implement APIs for F1, weather and newspaint

 ## Sprint 2 (7/11/19 - 13/11/19)

 - Implement Social Media APIs
+- Present data gathered from APIs in a clear and readable format

+## Sprint 3 (14/11/19 - 27/11/19)

 - Implement APIs for one or more other motorsports

-## Sprint 3 (14/11/19 - 20/11/19)

-- Present data gathered from APIs in a clear and readable format
+- Implement a content filter for social media posts